-Monitoring Parameter/ Activity Means of Monitoring Compliance Indicator/Threshold Limits Frequency Responsible Agency 1 Controls for workplace hazards Visual inspection to ensure controls for workplace hazards are in place Implementation of Control Measures specified in the Inspection report Monthly NRPB 10 Wastewater Discharges Visual inspection of wastewater discharges All wastewater shall be directed to the sewerage facility, holding tank or septic system Monthly Supervision consultant NRPB 11 Waste Management Waste management as per the approved plan Facilities are clean, and waste collection and disposal facilities are in place Monthly Supervision consultant NRPB 12 Traffic Safety Visual inspection for traffic management The smooth flowing of traffic; and placement of traffic signs and flag-person as deemed necessary by the Ministry of Public Housing, Spatial Planning, Environment and Infrastructure (Ministry of VROMI) and the Ministry of Justice.
+Monitoring Parameter/ Activity Means of Monitoring Compliance Indicator/Threshold Limits Frequency Agency Responsible for Monitoring 1 Controls for workplace hazards Visual inspection to ensure controls for workplace hazards are in place Implementation of Control Measures specified in the Inspection report Monthly Supervision consultant NRPB 9 Air pollution Visual inspection of equipment/vehicle exhausts and records of vehicle maintenance All equipment and vehicles shall be maintained and serviced as required Monthly Supervision consultant 10 Wastewater Discharges Visual inspection of wastewater discharges All wastewater shall be directed to the sewerage facility, holding tank or septic system Monthly Supervision consultant NRPB 11 Waste Management Waste management as per the approved plan Facilities are clean, and waste collection and disposal facilities are in place Monthly Supervision consultant NRPB 12 Traffic Safety Visual inspection for traffic management The smooth flowing of traffic; and placement of traffic signs and flag-person as deemed necessary by the Ministry of Public Housing, Spatial Planning, Environment and Infrastructure (Ministry of VROMI) and the Ministry of Justice.
 Monthly Supervision consultant 13 Hydrocarbon and chemical storage and handling Visual Inspection of storage facilities No leakages from the containers in the storage.
 Handling follows procedures to avoid spillages.
 Monthly Supervision consultant NRPB 14 Restoration of Work Sites Visual Inspection Upon finalization of works the facilities will be made free of all debris construction and all other waste.
-Monthly Supervision consultant NRPB 15 Complaints reports Record review Records are up to date and complaints are satisfactorily addressed by contractor within 15 days.
-If not, they should be escalated to NRBP.
 Monthly Supervision consultant NRPB